Welcome to today's edition of the Rush 24-7 podcast.

 Starving people to death in concentration camps.

-This is Mark Stein in Farush.
+This is Mark Stein in for Rush.

 We'll have more of your calls straight ahead.

-And just to tie it back to what happened in Sydney this morning, where there's already the where we've already reached uh the the stage at which people are warning that there might be a backlash against Muslims.
+And just to tie it back to what happened in Sydney this morning, where there's already the where we've already reached the stage at which people are warning that there might be a backlash against Muslims.

-Uh and you know this, it's like the Fort Hood.
+It's like the Fort Hood.

 Because no matter how many people they kill, Muslims are always the real victims here.

-After the London tube bombings, oh there might be a backlash against Muslims.
+After the London tube bombings, oh, there might be a backlash against Muslims.

-Uh after the Boston Marathon, oh, there might be a backlash against Muslims.
+After the Boston Marathon, oh, there might be a backlash against Muslims.

-Uh And there never is, and there never is.
+And there never is, and there never is.

 But they've already moved on to that stage, and someone has launched a campaign.